 The election inspectors will treat broker non-vote shares, which are shares held in street name that cannot be voted by a broker on specific matters in the absence of instructions from the beneficial owner of the shares, as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
 In determining the outcome of any matter for which the broker does not have discretionary authority to vote, however, those shares will not have any effect on that matter.
-Those shares may be entitled to vote on other matters.
+A broker may be entitled to vote those shares on other matters.

-In accordance with our confidential voting policy, the stockholders' votes will not be disclosed to our officers, Directors or employees, except:
+In accordance with our confidential voting policy, no particular stockholder's vote will be disclosed to our officers, Directors or employees, except: